St. Petersburg Sightseeing Tours: 5 Hot Spots You Can’t Miss

 The Sunken Gardens

-In the midst of downtown St. Petersburg, find a 100-plus-year-old garden, a living museum telling the story of the town’s cultural and natural history.
-Home to more than 50,000 tropical plants and flowers, guests can tour the garden or simply meander through its many paths, seeing cascading waterfalls and demonstrations.
+In downtown St. Petersburg, find a 100-plus-year-old garden, a living museum telling the story of the town’s cultural and natural history.
+Home to more than 50,000 tropical plants and flowers, guests can tour the garden or meander through its many paths, seeing cascading waterfalls and demonstrations.
 The garden features some of the oldest tropical plants in the area.
 The Sunken Gardens also hosts horticulture programs, field trips, and special events and workshops.

 Egmont Key State Park